yogkang/lanhu-mcp/README_EN.md

 ### Why Do We Need a Team Message Board?

-In the AI programming era, every developer has their own AI assistant (Cursor, Windsurf, Claude Desktop).
+In the AI programming era, every developer has their own AI assistant (Cursor, Windsurf, Claude Code).
 But this brings a **serious problem**:

 ```
 🤔 Pain Point Scenario: